mquinson/shutorial/v2/README.md

 `/etc/schroot/chroot.d/shutorial.conf` This can be done automatically by re-running `shutorial-admin schroot-users`.

+Please report any other problem that you may encounter.

 ## Security concern

 First of all, notice that this is a rather young and dangerous code.